Lower & Middle School Faculty

 A Waldorf alum who attended Summerfield Waldorf School and Farm through Twelfth Grade, Anastasia grew up in Sonoma County.
 In her free time, Anastasia hikes and camps with her husband and her Labrador retriever around their home in El Dorado Hills and the High Sierra Mountains.

-Seventh Grade, Class of 2029
+Teacher for the Class of 2029

 Nicole Fields